-Qal - Alluvium (DeForest Formation-Undifferentiated) Variable thickness (<1 to 5 meters) of very dark gray to brown, noncalcareous to calcareous, stratified silty clay loam, clay loam, loam to sandy loam alluvium and colluvium in stream valleys, on hill slopes and in closed depressions.
-May overlie Pre-Illinoian (Wolf Creek or Alburnett formations) glacial till or Noah Creek Formation sand and gravel.
+Qal - Alluvium (DeForest Formation-Undifferentiated) Variable thickness of less than 1 to 5 m (3-16 ft) of very dark gray to brown, noncalcareous to calcareous, stratified silty clay loam, clay loam, loam to sandy loam alluvium and colluvium in stream valleys, on hill slopes and in closed depressions.
+May overlie Glasford Formation glacial till or Noah Creek Formation.
 Associated with low-relief modern floodplain, closed depressions, modern drainageways or toeslope positions on the landscape.
 Seasonal high water table and potential for frequent flooding.